 —Ernest Becker, Escape from Evil, p.
 148.

 There is a question that lingers on the lips of everyone watching the unfolding of Donald Trump’s rise to the Presidency of the USA.
 Skimming through television broadcasts, newspapers, twitter feeds and internet blogs, one big question seems to rob the liberal West of its sleep: is Trump totalitarian?
 Or, at least, how totalitarian is he?
 Is it plausible to compare him to Hitler?
 On the other hand: is it even admissible to not compare him to Hitler?
 Whenever experts and analysts give a negative response to such pressing worries, perhaps even pointing out their silliness and lack of perspective, this seems to leave the person asking the question rather perplexed, even disappointed, as if he who had the task of confirming Trump’s presidency as a sign of the End Times had gone awkwardly off-script.
 But can anyone be blamed?
-A quick internet search with the keywords ‘Trump’, ‘totalitarian’, and ‘fascist’ spews out an avalanche of thousands upon thousands of articles that delineate the apocalyptic scenarios of a Trump presidency: Trump and Authoritarian Propaganda (Forbes); Trump the Totalitarian: How He’s Gaining Power By Following a Historical Script (Paste Magazine); Donald Trump Just Summed Up His Totalitarian Vision for America in 4 Words (The Nation); 24 hours in Trump’s terrifying, totalitarian America (Dazed); Beyond Lying: Donald Trump’s Authoritarian Reality (The New York Times); This is how fascism comes to America (The Washington Post); Robert Reich: Trump’s Totalitarian Tendency (Newsweek); Donald Trump, 13th Nuclear Dictator of the United States (The Huffington Post); Is Donald Trump a fascist?
+A quick internet search with the keywords ‘Trump’, ‘totalitarian’, and ‘fascist’ spews out an avalanche of thousands upon thousands of articles that delineate the apocalyptic scenarios born out of the moral panic caused by the looming Trump presidency: Trump and Authoritarian Propaganda (Forbes); Trump the Totalitarian: How He’s Gaining Power By Following a Historical Script (Paste Magazine); Donald Trump Just Summed Up His Totalitarian Vision for America in 4 Words (The Nation); 24 hours in Trump’s terrifying, totalitarian America (Dazed); Beyond Lying: Donald Trump’s Authoritarian Reality (The New York Times); This is how fascism comes to America (The Washington Post); Robert Reich: Trump’s Totalitarian Tendency (Newsweek); Donald Trump, 13th Nuclear Dictator of the United States (The Huffington Post); Is Donald Trump a fascist?
 (CNN); Yes, Donald Trump is a fascist (New Republic); Donald Trump is an actual fascist: What his surging popularity says about the GOP base (Salon).
 No words are minced to convey the totalitarian, apocalyptic danger of Donald Trump: he may be ‘genocidal’ (Will Donald Trump Commit Muslim Genocide As President?, International Business Times), planning an ‘ethnic cleansing’ (Donald Trump’s ethnic cleansing program, The Week); the ‘most dangerous man in the world’ (Donald Trump Is the World’s Most Dangerous Man, Der Spiegel); and is altogether a ‘monster’ (Trump Is Exactly the Monster We Feared, and Republicans Are Enabling Him, New Republic).